vidify/vidify/README.md

 * FFTW: `libfftw3` on Debian-based distros.
 * ffmpeg: `ffmpeg` on most repositories.
 It must be available on your path.
+* youtube-dl: this is installed by default with Vidify, but make sure it's available on your path.

 It's also available as [`vidify-audiosync`](https://aur.archlinux.org/packages/vidify-audiosync) on the AUR.